cardano-scaling/CIPs/CIP-0164/README.md

 parameters that manage throughput.

-The certificate inclusion process (Steps 3-5) involves three timing constraints that work together to maintain Praos's security assumptions while enabling higher throughput.
+The certificate inclusion process (Steps 3-5) involves three timing constraints that work together to maintain Praos' security assumptions while enabling higher throughput.
 These constraints prevent scenarios where honest nodes would be forced to delay chain adoption due to missing data.